 Democracy and free trade destroyed mercantilism in the late 1700s.
 American and French revolutions formalized large nations ruled by democracy.
 They endorsed capitalism.

-Adam Smith ended mercantilism with his 1776 publication of "The Wealth of Nations."
+Adam Smith argued against mercantilism with his 1776 publication of "The Wealth of Nations."
 He argued that foreign trade strengthens the economies of both countries.
 Each country specializes in what it produces best, giving it a comparative advantage.
 He also explained that a government that put business ahead of its people would not last.
 Smith's laissez-faire capitalism coincided with the rise of democracy in the United States and Europe.

 In 1791, mercantilism was breaking down, but free trade hadn't yet developed.
 Most countries still regulated free trade to enhance domestic growth.
 U.S. Treasury Secretary Alexander Hamilton was a proponent of mercantilism.
 He advocated government subsidies to protect infant industries necessary to the national interest.
 The industries needed government support until they were strong enough to defend themselves.
 Hamilton also proposed tariffs to reduce competition in those areas.

 Fascism and totalitarianism adopted mercantilism in the 1930s and 1940s.
 After the stock market crash of 1929, countries used protectionism to save jobs.
 They reacted to the Great Depression with tariffs.
-The 1930 Smoot-Hawley Act raised tariff rates up to 60% on 900 imports.
-When other countries retaliated, global trade fell 65 percent, prolonging the depression.
+In the U.S., the 1930 Smoot-Hawley Act raised tariffs on more than 20,000 items.
+When other countries retaliated, global trade fell 66% by 1933, prolonging the depression.

 The Rise of Neomercantilism